zulip/zulip/templates/zerver/for/research.md

-Zulip has long been popular with individual research groups, but during the pandemic has started being used for large distributed communities focused around research topics like category theory or the Lean Theorem Prover.
+Zulip has long been popular with individual research groups, but during the pandemic has started being used for large distributed communities focused around research topics like category theory or the Lean theorem prover.
 We enthusiastically provide free hosting for both use cases.

 If you haven’t read [why Zulip](/why-zulip), read that first.
 The